Becoming a successful online learner

-Familiarize yourself with ANGEL, our course management system, by using the available orientation tools and student resources provided.
-The online student orientation to ANGEL is linked off the main ANGEL log in screen.
-The link is named Student Demo Course.
-Many course sites on ANGEL contain student help documentation also.
-This online help includes tutorials and an overview on how to use all of the ANGEL's available features.
+Familiarize yourself with Blackboard, our course management system, by using the available orientation tools and student resources provided.
+The online student orientation to Blackboard is linked off the main Blackboard log in screen.
+The link is named SLN Student Orientation.
+Many course sites on Blackboard contain student help documentation also.
+This online help includes tutorials and an overview on how to use all of the Blackboard's available features.
 Please understand that technical support for home or personal equipment is not available.
 If you cannot connect to the Internet, you need to contact your Internet Service Provider (whoever you use to access the Internet, such as Time Warner or Verizon).
 If your computer is malfunctioning, you should call your computer's manufacturer.

 Order your textbooks and course materials early from the Barnes & Noble bookstore: http://buffalostate.bkstore.com/

 PC users must have a recent version of Windows Media Player

 Mac users must have a recent version of QuickTime Player and Flip4M.
 Please Note Mac users will not be able to access copyright videos.

 These videos may be created by your instructor or by other content developers.
 If your videos are copyright protected, please remember that this material is presented for use by enrolled students in this course.
 Further reproduction or distribution of this material is prohibited.

 Any copyright videos that are being using in your course, are password protected.
 When you access these videos from Blackboard, a log on box will appear.
 You will need to put in your Buffalo State username with bsclogon\ preceeding your username as seen below.